noey2020/How-to-Write-Subroutines-in-C-Assembly-STM32/README.md

    the values of a routine's local variables, ARM and THUMB C and C++ compilers always use a full descending stack and it must be eight-byte aligned, to name a few.

+ARM supports different branch instructions for conditional executions.
+Depending on the condition, these instructions transfer the control from one part of the program to other.
+Unlike Branch-and-Link (BL) instruction they do not save contents of Program counter (PC) register to the Link Register (LR).

 We can also nest subroutines.
 To do this, I have written an example code to demonstrate.

 The C code generated the assembly listing exactly the same as the concepts presented